Why is wagyu beef so expensive?

 What is american wagyu beef?

 American Wagyu beef is a type of beef that is produced by crossbreeding Japanese Wagyu cattle with American Angus cattle.
-This crossbreeding process results in beef that are rich in marbling, tender, and flavorful.
+This crossbreeding process results in beef that is rich in marbling, tender, and flavorful.
 The beef is known for its buttery texture, rich flavor, and high-fat content.
 It is often considered a luxury item and is typically more expensive than other types of beef.
 American Wagyu beef is commonly used in high-end restaurants and can be found in specialty butcher shops and online retailers.

 How much is wagyu beef?